 Air toxics are defined by Washington State and the Agency to include hundreds of chemicals and compounds that are associated with a broad range of adverse health effects, including cancer.
 Many air toxics are a component of either particulate matter or volatile organic compounds (a precursor to ozone).
 The Air Quality Index (AQI) is a nationwide reporting standard for the criteria pollutants.
-The AQI is used to relate air quality levels to health effects in a simplified way, and is intended mainly for forecasting and real-time communication.
-"Good" AQI days continued to dominate our air quality in 2019.
-However, air quality degraded into "moderate" and "unhealthy for sensitive groups" for brief periods.
+The AQI is used to relate air quality levels to health effects in a simplified way and is intended mainly for forecasting and real-time communication.
+"Good" AQI days continued to be in the majority 2022.
+However, air quality degraded into "moderate" for over 100 days in King and Snohomish Counties, and "unhealthy for sensitive groups", "unhealthy", and "very unhealthy" for brief periods.
+There was one hazardous day in Snohomish County in 2022.